maelys-mcardle/adventure/README.md

   'A letter is on the bedside table.' ]
 */

-// Gets examples of eligible inputs the player could use. let inputExamples = adventure.getInputExamples(story);
+// Get examples of eligible inputs that the player could use.
+// It provides one example per unique thing the protagonist can do. let inputExamples = adventure.getInputExamples(story);
 console.log(inputExamples);

-/* Prints out:
+/* Output:
 [ 'go to the upstairs hallway',
   'read the letter',
   'describe world' ]
 */

-// Alternatively, get all eligible inputs the player could use. let allEligibleInputs = adventure.getAllInputs(story);
+// Alternatively, get all the eligible inputs that the player could use. let allEligibleInputs = adventure.getAllInputs(story);
 console.log(allEligibleInputs);

+/* Output:
+[ 'go to the upstairs hallway',
+  'go to upstairs hallway',
+  'go the upstairs hallway',
+  'go upstairs hallway',
+  'travel to the upstairs hallway',
+  ...
+  'inspect at the world',
+  'examine world',
+  'examine at world',
+  'examine the world',
+  'examine at the world' ]
+*/

 // Execute a player input, which will move the story forward.
 [story, text] = adventure.evaluateInput(story, 'walk to upstairs hallway');
 console.log(text);

-/* Prints out:
+/* Output:
 [ 'You are in the upstairs hallway.
 Paintings line the wall.' ] */
 ```